 The first step is to get the meteorological conditions such as wind speed, ABL depth, and surface heat flux.
-These are then used to define the ABL convective scales such as the Deardorff velocity $w$ .
-Source emission height, and downwind receptor distance are then normalized by the convective scales to make dimensionless distance variables.
+These are then used to define the ABL convective scales such as the Deardorff velocity $w$ (see eq.
+19.22 on the next page).
+Source emission height and downwind receptor distance are then normalized by the convective mixed-layer scales to make dimensionless distance variables.

 Next, the dimensionless (normalized) variables are used to calculate the plume centerline height and vertical dispersion distance.
-These are then used as a first guess in a Gaussian equation for cross-wind-integrated concentration distribution, which is a function of height in the ABL.
+These are then used as a first guess in a Gaussian equation for crosswind-integrated concentration distribution, which is a function of height in the ABL.
 By dividing each distribution by the sum over all distributions, a corrected cross-wind-integrated concentration can be found that has the desirable characteristic of conserving pollutant mass.

 Finally, the lateral dispersion distance is estimated.
 It is used with the cross-wind-integrated concentration to determine the dimensionless Gaussian concentration at any lateral distance from the plume centerline.
-Finally, the dimensionless concentration can be converted into a dimensional concentration using the meteorological scaling variables.
+Finally, the dimensionless concentration can be converted into a dimensional concentration using the mixed-layer scaling variables.

 Although this procedure is complex, it is necessary, because non-local dispersion by large convective circulations in the unstable boundary layer works completely differently than the small-eddy dispersion in neutral and stable ABLs.
+Details of this procedure are given in the next subsection.
 The whole procedure can be solved on a spreadsheet, which was used to produce Figs. 19.7 and 19.8.

-Figure 19.6 Crosswind integrated concentration $c_y$ is the total amount of pollutants in a thin conceptual box (1 $m^2$ at the end) that extends crosswind (y-direction) across the smoke plume.
+Crosswind-integrated concentration $c_y$ is the total amount of pollutants in a thin conceptual box (1 $m^2$ at the end) that extends crosswind (y-direction) across the smoke plume.
 This concentration is a function of only x and z.